|

 tyres, ball/round-ended levers, no loose bits or sharp edges and

-Again, it is entirely YOUR responsibility to wear adequate
+Again, it is entirely

-protection and to ensure your bike is safe to ride.
+wear adequate protection and to ensure your bike is safe to ride.

 |